CarShopEcom/CarShop/README.md

 ## User Stories

-As a user, I want to search for my favorite car and be able to buy it.
+1. As a user, I want to search for my favorite car and be able to buy it.
-As a user , I want to see the beast selling cars and its prices.
+2.As a user , I want to see the beast selling cars and its prices.
-As a user , I want to see the most popular partner for car selling .
+3. As a user , I want to see the most popular partner for car selling .

 ## Software Requirements